named-data/NDN-packet-spec/name.rst

   These are the US-ASCII upper and lower case letters (A-Z, a-z), digits (0-9), and the four specials PLUS (+), PERIOD (.), UNDERSCORE (\_), and HYPHEN (-).
   All other characters are escaped using the percent-encoding method of the URI Generic Syntax.

-- To unambiguously represent name components that would collide with the use of . and .. for relative URIs, any component that consists solely of one or more periods is encoded using three additional periods.
+- To unambiguously represent name components that would collide with the use of . and .. for relative URIs, any component that consists solely of zero or more periods is encoded using three additional periods.

 - The authority component (the part after the initial ``//`` in the familiar http and ftp URI schemes) is not relevant to NDN.
   It should not be present, and it is ignored if it is present.